 You don’t need to have the photos printed in a photo store.
 Instead, you can have the negatives developed and scan the images at home.

 Scanning film at home also helps you save a lot in the long run.
 The initial purchase of a negative scanner will set you back a few dollars.
-But It will still work out cheap when you don’t have to spend so much having every roll scanned and printed in the store.
+But it will still work out cheap when you don’t have to spend so much having every roll scanned and printed in the store.

 Of course, you can still print your favorites.
 And we have a full list of the best photo printers if you want to print.
 But you don’t need to print every shot on the roll.
 This saves you time and money.
 And film photographers know that using film can get expensive.